Coursera Launches New MSc In Machine Learning

 April 05, 2019

-Over the past three years, Coursera has launched a series of degree programs in partnership with highly reputable universities around the world.
+Since 2016, Coursera has launched several new degree programs with reputable universities around the world.
 These programs include a Bachelor of Science in Computer Science with the University of London and a Master of Computer and Information Technology with the University of Pennsylvania.
-Today, Coursera is launching yet another degree program–this time, a Master of Science in Machine Learning with Imperial College London, a globally ranked top 10 university.
+Today, Coursera is launching yet another degree program–this time, a Master of Science in Machine Learning with Imperial College London.

-Coursera’s new program with Imperial College London will be one of the world’s first online master’s degrees in machine learning.
+Coursera’s new program with Imperial College London will be among the very first online master’s degrees focusing on machine learning.
 It is designed to help students pursue high-demand engineering roles in artificial intelligence (AI), data science, machine learning, and bioinformatics among other emerging and rapidly expanding fields.

-The MSc in Machine Learning has been designed for applicants who already have an undergraduate degree in a relevant subject such as computer science, mathematics, statistics, economics, or physics.
+The MSc in Machine Learning has been designed for people who don’t already have an undergraduate degree in a related subject such as computer science, mathematics, statistics, economics, or physics.
 Although offered entirely online, the program will be highly interactive and provide ample opportunities to engage with faculty at Imperial College London.

-In a press release issued by Coursera, Professor Emma McCoy, Vice-Dean (Education) in Faculty of Natural Sciences at Imperial College London explained, the degree will train students in the computational and statistical foundations of machine.
+In a press release issued by Coursera, Professor Emma McCoy, Vice-Dean in Faculty of Natural Sciences at Imperial College London explained, the degree will train students in the computational and statistical foundations of machine.
 They will also have a chance to engage with tools like PySpark.

 The curriculum for Coursera’s new MSc in Machine Learning will also cover other key topics, including ethical questions raised by machine learning.
 The goal is to equip students with machine learning skills and the ethical and moral awareness needed to responsibly apply these skills.